 Exporting a table#

-If you want to export a table to another spreadsheet or database, one option is to export that table in CSV format, a common interchange format for data.
-To do this, open your document to the desired table.
-Then click the sharing icon () on the top right of the screen.
-It opens the menu with sharing and export options.
-Select “Export CSV”.
+If you want to export a table to another spreadsheet or database, you can export that table as either an XLSX file or a CSV, a common interchange format for data.
+To do this, open your document to the desired table or widget.
+Then click the three dot menu in the top right of the widget.
+Select either “Download as CSV” or “Download as XLSX”.

-Your browser will then download a CSV file containing a header row naming your columns, excluding any hidden columns, followed by all the rows of data in the table in text format.
+Your browser will then download a file containing a header row naming your columns, excluding any hidden columns or filtered-out rows, followed by all the rows of data visible in the table.

 Exporting a document#